apiaryio/api-blueprint/API Blueprint Specification.md

 ## 2. API Blueprint
 API Blueprint is essentially a set of semantical assumption on top of a [Markdown](http://daringfireball.net/projects/markdown) syntax that are used to define a Web API.

-In additional to regular Markdown syntax API Blueprint inherits some [MultiMarkdown](http://fletcherpenney.net/multimarkdown) and [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) features.
+In additional to regular Markdown syntax API Blueprint inherits some [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) features and uses some parts of [MultiMarkdown](http://fletcherpenney.net/multimarkdown) syntax.

-Before you proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide) and GitHub Flavored Markdown's [newlines & fenced code blocks](https://help.github.com/articles/github-flavored-markdown).
+Before proceeding with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide) and GitHub Flavored Markdown's [newlines & fenced code blocks](https://help.github.com/articles/github-flavored-markdown).

 <a name="Document"></a>
 ## 3. API Blueprint Document
-API Blueprint document is a Markdown document where you define and describe a Web API.
+API Blueprint document is a Markdown document where a Web API is descibred.

 The document itself is divided into several logical **sections** which represent the **API Blueprint Document Structure**.

 <a name="Sections"></a>
 ### 3.1.
 Sections
-A section represents a logical unit of your API Blueprint.
+A section represents a logical unit of a API blueprint.
 For example an API overview, a group of resources or a resource definition.
 A section can contain other (nested) section.
 For example a resource definition might contain a resource URI parameter's description as its subsection.

 Sections are recognized by a **reserved section name** or a **URI template** in a **Markdown header**.
 Alternatively some sections might be recognized by a **reserved section name** in a **Markdown list item** followed by a newline.

 Each section or subsection has a strictly defined name, meaning and expected content.
-Anything between a section start and another section start is considered to be part of the section.
-This implies that you **must avoid** using reserved section names – **keywords** in other Markdown headers but section headers.
+Anything between a section start and another section start is considered to be part of the section. **Avoid** using reserved section names – **keywords** in other Markdown headers but section headers.

 <a name="ReservedSectionNames"></a>
 ### 3.2.
 Reserved Section Names